Fast Facts: Aging and Mental Health

 How YOU Can Help!

 Our Senior Companion Program and its dedicated volunteers continue to provide these necessary services through the support, engagement, and giving of community change makers like you.
-As 2021 comes to a close and the Season of Giving begins, we ask that you lead with your passions and dedicate to supporting a cause that means something to you.
+We ask that you lead with your passions and dedicate to supporting a cause that means something to you.
 If combatting loneliness and creating opportunities for connection that help older adults realize the independence of aging in their home is something that you feel passionate about, consider giving to Spark the Change Colorado and our Senior Companion Program.

 Ways to Give

 Join the Movement of Good — It’s the Colorado Way!
 Spark a Connection in the following ways:

 - You can make a donation: if you’d like to support our efforts as an organization, or allocate your gift directly to the Senior Companion Program.

 - You can volunteer: We are currently recruiting Senior Companion Volunteers in all service areas.
 Join our team of change makers by volunteering today!

 - You can become a Spark Member: Do you represent an organization that regularly recruits volunteers?
 Become a Spark Member and access benefits and opportunities to support your volunteer program!